-User accounts will be activated by your Service Unit Cookie Program Chair (SUCPC) after you have attended training and the troop has submitted the Troop Cookie Chair Agreement and ACH Authorization Form (www.girlscoutsla.org) and the previous year's financial report.
+User accounts will be activated by your SUCPC after you have attended training and the troop has submitted the Troop Cookie Chair Agreement and ACH Authorization Form (www.girlscoutsla.org/cookies) and the previous year's financial report.

-- When you have been granted access to eBudde, you will be sent an email to the email address you listed on your Troop Cookie Chair Agreement. - Click on the link in the email and follow the prompts to set your password. - Contact your SUCPC if you have submitted the forms and completed training but have not received a login email.
+- When you have been granted access to eBudde, you will be sent an email to the email account you listed on your Troop Cookie Chair Agreement. - Click on the link in the email and follow the prompts to set your password. - Contact your SUCPC if you have submitted the forms and completed training and have not received a login email.